lc-2025/lc-2.0/backend/README.md

 ## Deploy

 _LC Backend_ is integrated and delivered to production via _GitHub Actions_ workflows pipeline, where the server is being set up and built with _Sanity_.

-## Contributing

-Please read more about required best practices on the specific [contributing reference document](../.github/CONTRIBUTING.md)